Associate Dean: Linda Frontiero

-Prior to enrolling in any course with a clinical component, students must purchase certain items such as a stethoscope and blood pressure cuff.
+Prior to enrolling in any course with a clinical component, students must purchase certain required items such as a stethoscope and blood pressure cuff.
 The approximate cost is $100.00 dollars.
 Prelicensure nursing students are responsible for securing their own transportation to clinical sites beginning in the second semester of sophomore year for the generic undergraduate program and in May of each year for the accelerated BSN program.
-Uniforms are to be worn in the clinical area and are purchased by students through the Salem State University bookstore
+Uniforms must be worn in the clinical area and are purchased by students through the Salem State University bookstore

 Throughout the program, students are required to take ATI® (Assessment Technologies Institute) standardized tests.
 During the final semester students must take the ATI comprehensive predictor examinations as well as attend an onsite intensive ATI review course in preparation for the NCLEX-RN examination for licensure.
 Students are assessed an additional nursing resource center fee while enrolled in the undergraduate nursing program.
 The fee covers both ATI testing and laboratory supplies.

 Please see the School of Nursing Undergraduate Handbook for more detailed information related to additional program requirements, including clinical placement requirements of cooperating agencies, and resources for students: School of Nursing Undergraduate Student Handbook